Reveal-Energy-Services/orchid-python-api/README-dev.md

 ### Run installed Orchid examples

+If testing against an Orchid release, [Install Orchid release](#install-orchid-release)

 - Prepare to run examples
     - If you have not already done so,
       [configure the Orchid Python API to find the Orchid installation](#configure-the-orchid-python-api)